-If you’re wanting a summery snack and a change from your typical salsa, you’ll have to try this Blueberry Salsa out!
+If you’re wanting a summery snack and a change from your typical salsa, you’ll have to try out this Blueberry Salsa!
 I found the recipe at SouthernLiving.com.
 It’s a mildly spicy salsa, and it’s a great way to use fresh blueberries during blueberry season.
 It also has fresh cilantro and red bell pepper in it, which I love.
-You can serve it with your favorite tortilla chips—I like it with blue corn tortilla chips.
+You can serve it with your favorite tortilla chips—I like it with those blue corn tortilla chips.

-Toss coarsely chopped fresh blueberries, whole fresh blueberries, fresh lemon juice, chopped fresh cilantro, seeded and finely chopped jalapeño peppers, diced red bell pepper, chopped onion or green onion (optional), and kosher salt in a large bowl.
-Serve immediately, or cover and chill 8 hours.
+In a medium or large size bowl, toss all the ingredients together—the coarsely chopped fresh blueberries, whole fresh blueberries, fresh lemon juice, chopped fresh cilantro, seeded and chopped jalapeño peppers, diced red bell pepper, chopped onion or green onion (optional), and kosher salt.

 Serve immediately, or cover and chill until ready to serve.

 Making recipes with fresh blueberries is the best!
 Do you have a favorite blueberry recipe for summer?

 Sharing at Meal Plan Monday, Weekend Potluck, Fiesta Friday, Farmhouse Friday, Grace at Home, Thursday Favorite Things, Full Plate Thursday, LouLou Girls, Wonderful Wednesday, Inspire Me Monday, Happiness is Homemade.